zoontek/react-native-edge-to-edge/react-native-is-edge-to-edge/README.md

 # react-native-is-edge-to-edge

-Many libraries expose options that you can set to account for the transparency of status and navigation bars.
-For example, the [`useHideAnimation`](https://github.com/zoontek/react-native-bootsplash?tab=readme-ov-file#usehideanimation) hook in `react-native-bootsplash` has `statusBarTranslucent` and `navigationBarTranslucent` options, the [`useAnimatedKeyboard`](https://docs.swmansion.com/react-native-reanimated/docs/device/useAnimatedKeyboard) in `react-native-reanimated` has an `isStatusBarTranslucentAndroid` option, etc.
+Many libraries provide options to account for the transparency of status and navigation bars.
+For example, the [`useHideAnimation`](https://github.com/zoontek/react-native-bootsplash?tab=readme-ov-file#usehideanimation) hook in `react-native-bootsplash` includes `statusBarTranslucent` and `navigationBarTranslucent` options, while the [`useAnimatedKeyboard`](https://docs.swmansion.com/react-native-reanimated/docs/device/useAnimatedKeyboard) hook in `react-native-reanimated` offers an `isStatusBarTranslucentAndroid` option, among others.

-So for library authors, we provide this lightweight package called `react-native-is-edge-to-edge` (note the `-is-`!), which checks whether `react-native-edge-to-edge` is installed, making it easy to update your library accordingly:
+To support library authors, we provide this lightweight package called `react-native-is-edge-to-edge` (note the `-is-`!), which checks whether `react-native-edge-to-edge` is installed, making it easier to update your library accordingly:

 ```tsx
 import {